 In the autumn 2003 Demoex had an offer from the company Membro: Three months free evaluation of their democracy forum Ed.
 After the tryout period we decided to use Ed during 2004.

 Demoex was re-elected in 2006.
 We raised from 1,7 to 2,6 percent, but we didn´t take any more mandatory.
 After the election we started to build this “open scource” site in Drupal.
 The aim was to spread the concept by making an own system, cheap and stable, easy to copy.
-Since january 2008 we have been using it with confidence.
+In 2008 we started to use this system.